NXPNFCLinux/linux_libnfc-nci/README.md

 Release version
 ---------------
-R0.4 is the first official delivery of the Linux libnfc-nci stack.
+R1.0 is the official Linux libnfc-nci stack

-All targeted features available but not fully tested.
-R1.0 with full test is planned in mid-Q3 2015 (intermediate release may be delivered in case of major issue reported).

-Possible problems, known errors and restrictions of R0.4:
+Possible problems, known errors and restrictions of R1.0:
 ---------------------------------------------------------
-* RF stuck observed during P2P communication (low occurrence).
-* Current logic is not checking the polling loop status before starting SNEP server or HCE.
+none